 Concept

 O3 Pavilion was inspired by the ozone trioxide molecule.
-The three atoms of oxygen become three spaces of experience of the concept pavilion of the Docol.
-Each atom has a unique multi-sensory experience which contextualizes the public in relation to the respective products on display.
+The three oxygen atoms become three spaces, each with a unique multi-sensory experience.

 Atelier Marko Brajovic